Futures worth inheriting.

 Where My Work Resonates

-I am invited in when familiar approaches no longer fit — and what's needed isn't a better process, but a different question.
+I am invited in when familiar approaches no longer fit — and a community needs to practice a new way of deciding their future together before it exists in law or institution.

 I am often invited in when:

-• Traditional planning tools feel too narrow for the depth and context of what’s unfolding
+• There is a Crisis of Rigidity: Traditional planning tools feel too narrow and reactive for the depth of what is actually unfolding (climate pressure, displacement, or rapid transition).

 Signature